ser-pounce/rood-reverse/README.md

 - Run `make -j` to finish installation and perform an initial build

 ## Build targets
 - `make -j` should be all that is needed most of the time.
-The first execution will configure the remaining dependencies in the `tools` directory and extract the files from the disk; from then on it will perform a minimal rebuild depending on what has changed.
+The first execution will configure the remaining dependencies in the `tools` directory and extract the files from the disk; from then on it will perform a minimal rebuild.
 - `make decompme TARGET=path/to/nonmatchings/source.asm` uploads the target function to a new decomp.me scratch.
 - `make permute TARGET=path/to/nonmatchings/source.asm` invokes the permuter for the target assembly file.
 - `make remake -j` will delete and re-split the targets; this can be necessary if the dependency management has failed to identify everything that needs rebuilding (in which case a bug report is appreciated!), or if the configuration has changed enough to be no longer valid (e.g. orphaned .d files).
 It's good practice to run this before submitting a pull request to make sure everything still works.